rodmcnew/mysql-escape-array/README.md

 # MySQL Escape Array
 Escape arrays in MySQL queries to prevent SQL injection vulnerabilities.
-This is vulnerabilities useful in MySQL IN statments.
+This is especially useful in MySQL IN statments.

 ```js
 var mysqlEscapeArray = require('mysql-escape-array');